Sun-Drenched Shenanigans: What to Do in Dominican Republic for 1 Week Without Requiring Therapy Afterward

 Food and Drink Adventures

-Dominican cuisine deserves expedition-level exploration beyond the safety of resort buffets.
+Dominican cuisine deserves expedition-level exploration beyond the safety of resort buffets, representing one of the most underrated things to do in Dominican Republic for food enthusiasts.
 Sancocho stew ($8-12) combines meats and vegetables in a symphony that makes American stews seem like they’re not really trying.
 Tostones (twice-fried plantains, $3-5) accompany most meals, while mangú (mashed plantains topped with eggs, cheese, and salami) provides hangover-preventing breakfast nutrition for $5-7.

 Street food safety follows simple rules: busy stands with high turnover and locals in line indicate both quality and intestinal security.
 Presidente beer ($2-3) flows like water at beaches and bars, while Mamajuana—a local “aphrodisiac” of rum, red wine, and herbs—tastes medicinal but provides cultural street cred and conversation fodder.
 The country’s coffee culture delivers strong, sweet cups that make American coffee chains seem like expensive water providers.